Adelaide Street Circuit: Stag Corner (Turn 9)

+In 2017, the building and opening of the O-Bahn Busway access and tunnel running off of Grenfell Street and across the circuit where the sweeping left-right-right (turns 7, 8 and 9) were made it necessary to actually move turns 7 and 8 approximately 100 metres to the south.
+While not affecting the overall length of the full circuit, it would make the run from turn 6 shorter and the run to turn 9 longer.
+The sweeping bends were also known as Banana Bend due to its location adjacent to the Adelaide Fruit Markets.

 Brewery Bend (Turn 10)

 Brewery Bend is a fast right-hand sweeper named after the Kent Town Brewery that opens onto Dequetteville Terrace.

 Dequetteville Terrace

-The Dequetteville Terrace straight (named after Brabham for Formula 1 and Peter Brock for the Adelaide 500) was a 900 m stretch where the over 1000 bhp Formula One cars in the turbo era (1985–88) were reaching speeds in excess of 200 mph making Adelaide easily the fastest street circuit of the time as the only others were the much tighter Monaco, Detroit and Phoenix circuits.
-The short form of the track rejoins Brabham Straight ⅔ of the way down, so the 640 m long Bartels Road straight is longest on that layout.
+The Dequetteville Terrace straight (named after Jack Brabham for Formula One and Peter Brock for the Adelaide 500) was a 900 m stretch where the over 1000 bhp Formula One cars in the turbo era (1985–88) were reaching speeds in excess of 200 mph making Adelaide easily the fastest street circuit of the time as the only others were the much tighter Monaco, Detroit and Phoenix circuits.
+The short form of the track rejoins Brabham Straight two-thirds of the way down, so the 640 m long Bartels Road straight is longest on that layout.
 In 2007 this section of track was renamed Brock Straight after touring car driver Peter Brock.

 Britannia Roundabout / Fosters Corner (Turn 11)

 At the end of Brabham Straight is a right hand hairpin turn (at the Britannia Roundabout) that directs the driver back onto Wakefield Road.